Jakob-worm/UrbanEchoes/README.md

 venv\Scripts\activate
 pip freeze > requirements.txt

+# Debug mode
+Because i cant ffigure out how to just have on global varibale multiple varibles need to be set to false in order toouse azure backend these inlude main.dart debug = false bird_observer_controller debug also needs to be set to false

 # Test
 To start FastAPI app locally: uvicorn main:app --reload To test the /birds Endpoint: curl http://127.0.0.1:8000/birds